 This event is nothing more nor less than a replay of the scene of the children of Israel at Sinai discussed earlier.
-In effect, in the gospel of John, the narrative takes the form of an eyewitness report that they were standing, as it were, in a "Holy of Holies" made sacred by the presence of the embodied Jehovah, and that they, with full comprehension of the irony of their pernicious intent, were about to do harm to the very Master of the Lord's House, whose precincts they had been sworn to protect.
+100 In effect, in the gospel of John, we are reading an eyewitness report of a solemn revelation to the band of arresting Jewish temple guards 101 that they were standing, as it were, in a "Holy of Holies" made sacred by the presence of the embodied Jehovah, and that they, with full comprehension of the irony of their pernicious intent, were about to do harm to the very Master of the Lord's House, whose precincts they had been sworn to protect.
 As with the Israelites at Sinai who were unworthy and thus unable to stand in the holy place, "those of the dark world fell back, repelled by the presence of the Light of the world."

 To delve further into the symbolism of the scene, note that the Jews were generally prohibited from pronouncing the divine name, Jehovah.
-As an exception, that Name was solemnly pronounced by the High Priest standing in the most holy place of the temple once a year, on the Day of Atonement.
+103 As an exception, that Name was solemnly pronounced by the High Priest standing in the most holy place of the temple once a year, on the Day of Atonement.
 Upon the hearing of that Name, according to the Mishnah, all the people were to fall on their faces.
-Was it any coincidence, then, that Jesus Christ, the great High Priest after the order of Melchizedek, boldly proclaimed His identity as the great "I AM" at the very place and on the very night He atoned for the sins of the world?
+104 Was it any coincidence, then, that Jesus Christ, the supernal High Priest after the order of Melchizedek, 105 boldly proclaimed His identity as the great "I AM" at the very place and on the very night He atoned for the sins of the world?
 Ironically, the temple guards who failed to fall on their faces at the sound of the divine Name were instead thrown on their backs in awestruck impotence.

-Figure 7: Pieter Bruegel the Elder, ca. 1525-1569: The Triumph of Death, 1562
+Pieter Bruegel the Elder, ca. 1525-1569: The Triumph of Death, 1562.